ASyMOB: Algebraic Symbolic Mathematical Operations Benchmark: Methodology for Symbolic Mathematical Operations Measurement

-One of the advantages in ASyMOB is once the seed and manual symbolic perturbations are complete and thoroughly validated, all other tasks are generated algorithmically - removing the risk of errors in specific questions or answers.
-This is not obvious as existing mathematical benchmarks are known to have mistaken labeling and formatting errors (up to 5-10\% \cite{Benchmark-Errors-Platinum-Vendrow, singularessentialrolemultiple-benchmark-issues, patel-etal-2021-nlp}.
+One of the advantages of ASyMOB is once the seed and manual symbolic perturbations are complete and thoroughly validated, all other tasks are generated algorithmically - removing the risk of human errors in specific questions or answers.
+This is not obvious, as existing mathematical benchmarks are known to have up to 5-10\% mistaken labeling and formatting errors \cite{Benchmark-Errors-Platinum-Vendrow, singularessentialrolemultiple-benchmark-issues, patel-etal-2021-nlp}.
 See Appendix \ref{appendix-dataset-errors} for examples discovered during the ASyMOB seed curation process.
 Additionally, by maintaining consistent question formatting and disallowing substantial textual or graphical information, we prevent potential task ambiguities and missing data \cite{Benchmark-Errors-Platinum-Vendrow}.